BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Dwarf.md

 > The Tharok-Gûn, or "Shield-Clan Protectors," are the unyielding defenders of the dwarven people.
 They are the warriors, the guardians, and the sentinels, their lives dedicated to the protection of their homes and their kin.
 They stand as a living wall against the dangers of the world, their shields and axes a symbol of dwarven strength and resolve.

 ***Names.***
-*   **Male Names:** Alberich, Bruenor, Dain, Eberk, Gandalug, Kilvar, Rurik, Taklinn, Thorin, Tordek
+*   **Male Names:** Thork, Gûn, Okthar, Vorgan, Khardur, Durgaz, Gazdur, Vordur, Thargun, Kharzud
-*   **Female Names:** Beyla, Dagnal, Gunnloda, Hlin, Ilga, Liftrasa, Torbera, Vistra, Yurgunn
+*   **Female Names:** Thora, Gûna, Okka, Vora, Kharda, Dûra, Gaza, Vora, Thara, Kharza
-*   **Surnames:** Battlehammer, Fireforge, Frostbeard, Ironhand, Rockseeker, Steel-Shield, Stone-Eye, Thunder-Mane
+*   **Surnames:** Thar-Ok, Gûn-Vor, Ok-Thar, Vor-Gûn, Khar-Dûr, Dûr-Gaz, Gaz-Dûr, Vor-Dûr, Thar-Gûn, Khar-Zud

 ***Ability Score Increase.*** Your Strength and Constitution scores each increase by 1 to a maximum of 20.